 - Courtesy Power-On - Some cars maintain the power to the window circuit after you turn your car off, which saves you from having to stick your key back in the ignition if you forget to roll your window up.
 The power-window circuit will have a relay on the wire that provides the power.
 On some cars, the body controller keeps this relay closed for an extra minute or so.
 On other cars, it stays closed until you open a door.

-For more information on power windows and related topics, check out the links on the next page.
+For more information on power windows and related topics, check out the links below.